Competitions & Workshops

 The Oregon Applied Sustainability Experience info.

-The Oregon Applied Sustainability Experience is a 10-week internship for post secondary students.
+The Oregon Applied Sustainability Internship is an 11-week internship for post secondary students.
 The college students are matched with an Oregon business to create sustainability solutions for industry practices.
 Interns help businesses improve efficiency, save money and reduce waste through projects based on preventing pollution.
 The interns are PAID, and the program is FREE for first-time businesses.

-This summer, three OASE interns will focus on projects related to the prevention of marine debris at their host business sites.
+In 2024, three OASIS interns focused on projects related to the prevention of marine debris at their host business sites.

 Image

-The inaugural Community Repair Fair took place at the Hatfield Marine Science Center in Newport on Saturday, July 20th from 10am - 4pm.
+Oregon Sea Grant led Community Repair Fairs at the Hatfield Marine Science Center in Newport on July 20, 2024 and on October 4, 2025.
 Community members brought their broken household items to be fixed, and to learn repair skills.
-This free event also featured short skill workshops, demos, and displays from community partners who shared strategies for waste prevention.
+These free events also featured short skill workshops, demos, and displays from community partners who shared strategies for waste prevention.

 More Opportunities